Court Interpreter Program

 The Program's goal is to provide language assistance and certified and qualified interpreters to the courts ensuring equal access to the judicial system for litigants with limited English proficiency and who are Deaf or Hard of Hearing in keeping with the Program’s guiding principle that all persons should enjoy equal access to the Delaware justice system regardless of age, color, gender, national origin, physical or mental disability, race, religion, sexual orientation, or socioeconomic status.

-The existing and contemplated programs and policies of the Judicial Branch aimed at taking reasonable steps to provide meaningful access to all individuals in any encounters with the Delaware Judiciary regardless of their national origin or limited ability to read, write, speak, or understand English are contained in the Delaware Judiciary Language Access Plan, (LAP).
+The Language Access Plan, (LAP) are existing and contemplated programs and policies of the Judicial Branch aimed at taking reasonable steps to provide meaningful access to all individuals in any encounters with the Delaware Judiciary regardless of their national origin or limited ability to read, write, speak, or understand English.

 Becoming an Interpreter